Zoo of flows in a 3d gauged supergravity with periodic potential: Discussion

 \section{Discussion}

-In this work we have studied solutions with AdS and dS asymptotics in a three-dimensional truncated supergravity model with a periodic scalar potential.
-The solutions interpolate between AdS or dS extrema of the potential to Minkowski vacuum, which is also a critical point.
+In this work we have constructed solutions with AdS, dS and Minkowski asymptotics in a three-dimensional truncated supergravity coupled to a sigma model with target space $S^2=SU(2)/U(1)$.
+The action includes a scalar with a periodic scalar potential.
+The solutions interpolate between AdS or dS extrema of the potential to Minkowski vacuum, which also corresponds to an extremum of the potential.
+Depending on the value of $a^2$, which is related to the curvature of the target space, the scalar potential of the holographic model gives rise to both AdS and dS solutions, which are dual to CFTs.

 We provide a holographic interpretation for the exact half-supersymmetric AdS-to-Minkowski solutions flowing from a minimum to minimum of the potential.
 With Dirichlet boundary conditions, they are dual to deformations of the two-dimensional CFTs driven by non-zero VEV of irrelevant operators, spontaneously breaking conformal symmetry.
-In \cite{Kiritsis:2016kog,Gursoy:2018umf} similar solutions to a holographic models with generic types of scalar potentials were discussed as holographic exotic RG flows.
+In \cite{Kiritsis:2016kog,Gursoy:2018umf}, similar solutions to holographic models with generic types of scalar potentials were discussed as holographic exotic RG flows.
 The solutions from de Sitter to Minkowski are also irrelevant deformations, but the dual theory is non-unitary.
-For the de Sitter case the sign of the "VEV" factor affects on the asymptotic behavior of the flows near Minkowski.
+For the de Sitter case, the sign of the "VEV" factor affects the asymptotic behavior of the flows near Minkowski.
 We have found that it can be either asymptotically periodic or linear.

-Doing a generalization to the finite temperature case we have found that the only regular geometries in the this case are BTZ and SdS black holes, the other thermal solutions are singular.
+Doing a generalization to the finite temperature case, we have found that the only regular geometries in this case are BTZ and SdS black holes, the other thermal solutions are singular.
 This seems to be in agreement with the analysis of \cite{Gursoy:2018umf}.

 We have also discussed the black string solution \cite{Deger:1999st} to our supergravity model.
-For which we have shown that it can be associated with a deformation triggered by a non-zero VEV of an irrelevant operator, such the VEV is related to its temperature.
-An interesting point here that this thermal solution, after a suitable change of the radial coordinate, resembles the domain wall solution from AdS to Minkowski and solves the first-order BPS equations.
+For which we have shown that it can be associated with a deformation triggered by a non-zero VEV of an irrelevant operator, such that the VEV is related to the mass of the black string.
+An interesting point is that the black string solution is extremal ($T=0$) and, after a suitable change of radial coordinate, resembles the domain wall solution interpolating from AdS to Minkowski, while also satisfying the first-order BPS equations.